sahil7303/youtube-video-api/README.md

 - Ensure the `.env` file contains valid values for `MONGO_URI` and `YOUTUBE_API_KEY`.

 ## License
-This project is for educational purposes only.
+This project is for assignment purpose only.